eduardosmatheus/petshop/README.md

-#Petshop
+#Petshop (NOT FINISHED YET)

 A RESTful API to communicate with a petshop's client

 #Motivation

-We have to create a solution for petshops that are saving their annotations in notes and cannot manage them well, so they can have better tracking of their processes and reports.
+Academic work where we have to create a solution for petshops that are saving their annotations in notes and cannot manage them well, so they can have better tracking of their processes and reports.

 #Stack